craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 	- Ammunition (1)

 #### Pistol
-Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds
+Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of these projectiles before it must be reloaded.

+A Pistol Weapon Base has the following Tags;
+	- Size (Small)
+	- Range (45'/135')
+	- Weapon Ability (Dexterity)
+	- Relevant Defense (Reflex)
+	- Ammunition (5)

 #### Rifle
+Harnessing the m

 ## Tags
 ### Required Tags